Excel Explained: Creating Interactive Spreadsheets

-When you attend this live presentation, you’ll learn from Excel expert David Ringstrom, CPA, how to implement multiple techniques to create spreadsheets that are interactive, accurate, and user-friendly.
+When you attend this live presentation, you’ll learn from Excel expert David Ringstrom, CPA, how to implement multiple techniques to create spreadsheets that are interactive, accurate, and user friendly.
 He demonstrates how to use a variety of Excel’s form controls and features to control the data input of other users, simplify data entry, preserve key formulas, minimize spreadsheet maintenance, and more.

-David demonstrates every technique at least twice: first, on a PowerPoint slide with numbered steps, and second, in the subscription-based Office 365 version of Excel.
+David demonstrates every technique at least twice: first, on a PowerPoint slide with numbered steps, and second, in the subscription-based Microsoft 365 (formerly Office 365) version of Excel.
 David draws your attention to any differences in the older versions of Excel (2019, 2016, 2013, and earlier) during the presentation as well as in his detailed handouts.
 David also provides an Excel workbook that includes most of the examples he uses during the webcast.

-Office 365 is a subscription-based product that provides new-feature updates as often as monthly.
+Microsoft 365 is a subscription-based product that provides new feature updates as often as monthly.
 Conversely, the perpetual licensed versions of Excel have feature sets that don’t change.
 Perpetual licensed versions have year numbers, such as Excel 2019, Excel 2016, and so on.

-- Creating an input rule that requires names to be entered in a last-name, first-name format.
+Creating an input rule that requires names to be entered in a last-name, first-name format.

-Who Should Attend:
+Who Should Attend?

 Practitioners who want to learn how to create user-friendly, interactive spreadsheets.